 I spent 18 months working in the NHS with adults who have been diagnosed with autism and other neurodevelopmental conditions.
 This work has included an in-depth exploration of self identity, social isolation, individual difference, learning disabilities, anxiety, emotional regulation and management of stress.

-I am a registered member of the British Association of Counselling and Psychotherapy (BACP) and abide by their code of ethics which includes regular use of supervision and ongoing training for my personal and professional development.
+I am an accredited member of the British Association of Counselling and Psychotherapy (BACP) and abide by their code of ethics which includes regular use of supervision and ongoing training for my personal and professional development.
 In the last year I have participated in several workshops/short courses including:

 • Working with Suicidal Clients